- What is BitLocker?

 - What restrictions are there when traveling out of the country with an encrypted laptop?

 A. BitLocker Drive Encryption is an integral security feature for Windows computers.
 It provides protection for your computer's operating system as well as the data stored it, ensuring that the data remains encrypted even if the computer is tampered with when the operating system is not running.
 This helps protect against "offline attacks," those made by disabling or circumventing the installed operating system, or made by physically removing the hard drive to attack the data separately.

-A. ISG recommends that faculty and staff enable BitLocker if they use laptops containing Brown Restricted Information (especially frequent travelers).
-Use Identity Finder to determine the presence of BRI.
+A. ISG recommends that faculty and staff enable BitLocker if they use laptops containing data with a risk of Level 2 or 3 (especially frequent travelers).
+Use Spirion (formerly, Identity Finder) to determine the presence of BRI.
 If detected, either remove it, or if necessary, encrypt it.

 A. BitLocker is built into the Windows operating system, but is not enabled by default.
 Your IT Support Professional will determine if you need BitLocker enabled and perform the necessary steps.